MatyuninB/naperSki/README.md

-# naperSki
+# naperSki \n
-# npm start to run it, and run in web browser - for desktop testing.
+npm start to run it, and run in web browser - for desktop testing.